dotnet/docs-maui/docs/platform-integration/essentials/share.md

 # [Windows](#tab/windows)

-- The `Title` property will default to application name if not set.
+- The `Title` property will default to the application name if not set.
 - The `Subject` property isn't used.

 -----